hassio-addons/addon-adguard-home/README.md

 more severe level, e.g., `debug` also shows `info` messages.
 By default, the `log_level` is set to `info`, which is the recommended setting unless you are troubleshooting.

-### Option: `hosts`

-This option allows you to create client friendly names in the interface of AdGuard Home.
-It is much more useful to see "Desktop-PC" compared to just the `192.168.5.34` IP-address from the AdGuard Home Admin panel.

-See the example above this chapter for a more visual representation.

 ### Option: `ssl`